RMI/etoolbox/docs/etb_and_r.rst

    brew install uv

-Setup uv for eToolBox, install it and store the SAS key to enable access to data stored in Azure.
+Setup uv for eToolBox, install it and store the Azure account name and SAS token.

 .. code-block:: zsh

     uv python install 3.13
     uv tool install git+https://github.com/rmi/etoolbox.git --compile-bytecode
     uv tool update-shell
-    etb cloud init "<token>"
+    etb cloud init

 If you find that the ``etb`` command does not work even after restarting the terminal, you will need to make a manual change to ``.zshrc``.